stratus-ss/OpenShiftInfra_Docs/src/04-day2-configs/trident-README.md

   managementLIF: ""
 ```

-And the argocd applicationset contains these parameter substitions:
+And the argocd applicationset contains these parameter substitutions:
 ```
           - name: config.name
             value: '{{.name}}'